Bunlong/Bunlong/README.md

 ## Support Me

 **If you think I'm constantly contributing to the community with useful code, don't hesitate to [nominate me as a GitHub Star](https://stars.github.com/nominate).
-Thank you for your nomination, I very much appreciate it.**
+I very much appreciate it.**

 ## Sponsor Me